 The College Restoration Program is a specialized academic intervention program based on the belief that a student's academic performance is the result of more than native intelligence.
 Academic performance is also a reflection of the student's learning skills, self-awareness, attitude, study strategies, organization, and time management.
 Students in serious academic difficulty can significantly improve their performance with appropriate training and support.

 The College Restoration Program began in 1970 to assist students facing academic probation or suspension.
 CRP classes are based on research in brain-based learning and developmental education.
 Initially, only four or five students participated in CRP each term.
-Today the program has grown to a capacity of 55 students per term, and it has been extended to include transitional support during the term following CRP.
-As many as 85 students may be involved with some aspect of CRP during a given term.
+Today the program can accomodate up to 75 students per term.

 CRP plays a significant role in Institute retention, and it has had a powerful impact on the lives of many students.
 On average, approximately 70-75% of our students return to RIT colleges the term following CRP, and around 70% of those returned remain at RIT after three terms.